publishpress/PublishPress-Blocks/readme.txt

 1. Profile edition with edition tool selection
 1. Attribute profiles to user or user roles
 1. Add lightbox to Gutenberg gallery images
+1. Custom CSS applied to Gutenberg paragraph blocks
+1. Summary with anchors based on gutenberg headers

 == Changelog ==